Kaweah Delta Medical Center: Overview

 Kaweah Health Medical Center has campuses in Tulare and Kings counties serving the Central Valley of Visalia.
 Its locations consist of Kaweah Health Medical Center, Kaweah Health South Campus, Kaweah Health West Campus, Kaweah Health Woodlake Health Clinic, Kaweah Health Exeter Health Clinic, Kaweah Health Lindsay Health Clinic, Kaweah Health Dinuba Clinic, Kaweah Health Tulare Clinic, Kaweah Health Medical Foundation, Therapy Specialists, and Sequoia Regional Cancer Center Radiation Oncology locations in Visalia and in Hanford.

-In total, there are 581 beds in the district: 435 general acute care beds at the main hospital, a 54-bed skilled nursing/subacute facility, a 61-bed acute rehabilitation/short-stay SNF facility, and a 63-bed acute inpatient psychiatric facility.
+In total, there are 613 beds in the district: 435 general acute care beds at the main hospital, a 54-bed skilled nursing/subacute facility, a 61-bed acute rehabilitation/short-stay SNF facility, and a 63-bed acute inpatient psychiatric facility.
 Kaweah Delta operates as a non-profit hospital, with less than 1% of funding coming from taxpayers.
 The Medical Center is a California-designated and American College of Surgeons-verified Trauma Center and serves Tulare County.

 History

-Kaweah Health Care District was formed in March 1961 by a vote of the community.
+Kaweah Health (Formally known as Kaweah Delta Medical Center) was formed in March 1961 by a vote of the community.
 The Tulare County Board of Supervisors appointed the first governing board.
 The medical center opened in July 1963, when the Board of Directors leased the former Visalia Municipal Hospital, a 68-bed facility and provided basic health care needs to the local community.
 Kaweah Health Medical Center is still in operation at this site.
 The original building, constructed in 1936, was in use until a new hospital building, now the Mineral King building, was ready in 1969.
 In the 1980s the building footprint was significantly expanded with west and east extensions to accommodate intensive care, labor and delivery, pediatrics and additional dedicated units.
 In 2004, the southwest tower along Mill Creek was constructed.
 It was the site of the Automobile Club of Southern California after it moved from its first office in Visalia in 1941.
 Kaweah Health's six-floor Acequia Wing opened its doors in 2009, focused on cardiovascular health.
 It added a new Telemetry Department, Cardiac Surgery and Catheterization Labs, three surgery suites and a Cardiac Intensive Care Unit.
 Additionally, the wing added 38 post-delivery rooms for mothers and babies and increased the size of the Emergency Department, which handles more than 90,000 visits a year.
 The expanded ED included four state-of-the-art trauma bays, four critical-care beds, eight new treatment rooms and a helipad.
 In 2020, the previously shelled-in 5th and 6th floors of the Acequia Wing were opened, adding 24 new intermediate intensive care beds and a state-of-the art 23-bed neonatal intensive care unit (NICU).
 In Spring of 2021, Kaweah Health opened an additional expansion of the emergency department, adding 24 new patient rooms to bring the total number of ED rooms to 65, with an addition 8 bays dedicated to expedited care for less intensive patients, in addition Kaweah Delta officially rebranded to Kaweah Health.